Letters warn families they may lose CHIP children's health insurance

 “If you have got a medical situation — if your child has cancer, or is in the middle of chemo or is in the hospital or needs surgery — I’d want to know as soon as possible, and be talking to people about what might be possible,” Nablo said.

-The hangup in funding CHIP is partly over how to pay for the it.
+The hangup in funding CHIP is partly over how to pay for it.
 Republicans and Democrats disagree on whether to cut other programs.
-But it’s also a casualty of confusion, says Wisconsin Democratic Rep. Mark Potan.
+But it’s also a casualty of confusion, says Wisconsin Democratic Rep. Mark Pocan.

 Related: House tax bill would kill medical deductions